 Small cap funds are a class of equity funds that invest predominantly in companies across all market sectors with a market capitalisation in the range of Rs 10 crore and Rs 500 crore.
 These companies are ranked after 250 in the list of companies by market capitalisation.
-We have covered the following in this article:

 Small cap funds are those equity funds whose portfolio is mostly constituted by equity and equity-linked securities of companies that are ranked after 250 in the list of companies by market capitalisation.
 The market capitalisation of the underlying companies of small cap companies is in the range of Rs 10 crore and Rs 500 crore.

 Since the size of these companies is relatively small, they have a very high potential to grow.
 Therefore, small cap companies have the potential to provide much higher returns than mid-cap and large-cap funds.
 On the flip side, the risk possessed by these funds is also on the higher side.
 Small cap funds can be volatile at times.